ehsan-mozaffari/scala-playground/docs/Docker.md

-docker run --name my-custom-name-redis redis # you could name your container with name command and use it instead of container id docker ps # see all containers like task manager and also see the exposed ports docker run -d redis # run docker in a detached mode so it runs in background docker stop <container id | container name > # for restarting docker container docker start <container id | container name > # start docker container docker ps -a # shows all the containers including not running to see the container id
+docker run --name my-custom-name-redis redis # you could name your container with name command and use it instead of container id docker ps # see all containers like task manager and also see the exposed ports docker run -d redis # run docker in a detached mode so it runs in background docker run --rm # run docker and after stopping the service it removes the container automatically docker run --rmi # run docker and after stopping the service it removes the container image automatically docker stop <container id | container name > # for restarting docker container docker start <container id | container name > # start docker container docker ps -a # shows all the containers including not running to see the container id